 The alpha and the omega of local galleries.
-Any tour of city’s art-spaces must begin or end at the Barefoot Gallery.
+Any tour of the city’s art spaces must begin or end at the Barefoot Gallery.

-After almost 50 years bringing artists and their work into the limelight the space still remains on the cutting edge of the city’s art scene.
+After almost 50 years of bringing artists and their work into the limelight, the space still remains on the cutting edge of the city’s art scene.
 That’s partly a facet of the sheer number of exhibitions held here.

 Red Dot Gallery

 Opened in 2007, the gallery is run by the Theertha International Artists Collective, an independent non-profit organization that facilitates the innovation, exchange, and dialogue of the local arts community.

 To that end, the gallery focuses on contemporary artists working in the post-1990s Trend arena.